 About the Guest Blogger

 As a performance-driven Content Specialist at Become, Nici Pillemer lives and breathes data analysis, with every piece of content being analyzed for its impact.

 Become, as the leading small business funding platform, helps e-commerce sellers grow through data-driven solutions.
-The company’s BeProfit profit calculator tracks expenses, optimizes profits and provides intuitive e-commerce analytics for Shopify sellers.
+The company’s BeProfit profit calculator tracks expenses optimize profits and provide intuitive e-commerce analytics for Shopify sellers.